errantcanadian/GSlides-Tabletop/README.md

 To roll 2d6+6, go to Roll Dice > Roll Dice.
 Enter '2' in the first dialogue prompt, '6' in the second prompt, and '6' in the third.
 A dialogue box presenting a roll of 8–18 will appear.

 ## Example 3
 To roll 1d20 with disadvantage, got to Roll Dice > Roll d20 with Disadvantage.
-A dialogue box presenting a roll of 1–20 will appear.
+You will be prompted for any modifiers (leave blank if none).
+A dialogue box presenting the final modified roll of 1–20 and both raw rolls will appear.